Bon-Appetit/porn-domains/README.md

 #### bl-sources.txt
 This file contains a list of website links, one after the other, pointing to domains associated with adult websites.

+#### bl-custom.txt
+Custom black list: Domains which aren't listed in the sources will be added here to have them included in the block list.

 ### Whitelist sources

 #### wl-sources.txt
 This file holds a list of website links, one after the other, leading to domains that we want to keep off the block list (usually to prevent mistakenly blocking legitimate websites).

+#### wl-custom.txt
+Custom white list: Domains which should be excluded from the block list will be added here.

 ### Is something missing or incorrect?
 If you've got a domain that needs to be added or removed, just open an issue and drop the details there.
 It'd be awesome if you could include a URL pointing to a file within a GitHub Repository or Gist.